vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 ## Example `vic-machine` Command <a id="example"></a>

-This example deploys a VCH with the following configuration:
+This example `vic-machine create` command deploys a VCH with the following configuration:

 - Specifies the target vCenter Server instance, the vCenter Server user name, password, datacenter and cluster, an image store, a name for the VCH, and the thumbprint of the vCenter Server certificate.
 - Secures connections to the Docker API with an automatically generated server certificate, without client certificate verification, by setting `--no-tlsverify`.